 FREN PI4.
 W. James West Preble Island.
 Renewal pending.
 2009 lease was for cod, halibut, scallops, mussels, and seaweed.
 Lease was for 35.66 acres. (this was originally a salmon pen lease).
 Currently Sarah Redmond of springtide seaweed is managing kelp production on this site.

 Mixed shellfish.
-Many of these 11 leases focus on multiple species of shellfish, some with kelp added as well.
-These leases are all for suspended culture (ropes, nets, and cages).
+Many of these 11 listings focus on multiple species of shellfish, some with kelp added as well.
+These leases and LPAs are all for suspended culture (ropes, nets, and cages).